Potato production in North Korea

-In North Korea, the cultivation of potatoes is important to the livelihood of the country's people.
+In North Korea, the cultivation of potatoes is an important aspect to the livelihood of the country's population.
 The crop was introduced into the country in the early 1800s.
 Since the famine of the 1990s, a potato revolution has taken place.
 Over ten years, the area of potato cultivation in North Korea quadrupled to 200,000 hectares and per capita consumption increased from 16 to 60 kg per year.